Applications are closed.

-The National Screen Institute is excited and proud to launch a new pilot training program for residents of northern Manitoba.
+Following the success of the NSI New Northern Voices 2019 edition, the National Screen Institute is excited and proud to launch the 2021 writers edition for residents of northern Manitoba.

-With support from Manitoba Sport, Culture and Heritage, The Winnipeg Foundation and Manitoba Film & Music, NSI conducted a feasibility study which led directly to the development of this much needed program in northern Manitoba.
+With support from Manitoba Sport, Culture and Heritage, The Winnipeg Foundation and Manitoba Film & Music, NSI conducted a feasibility study which led directly to the development of this much needed program in northern Manitoba in 2019.

 What is the course format?

 The course will be delivered online over six weeks through a series of three workshops.

 You will use the time in between workshops to take your script through the next phase of development.
 Each participant will have two private sessions with a story editor to further develop your script and get it ready for the screen.

 Workshop 1 – Story structure, character growth, plot and theme (February 17, 2021, 2.5 hours)